Rules & Regulations

 If there is a lot of smoke and you cannot evacuate your apartment, stay in your apartment and put a towel under your entry door.
 Leave the door to your home unlocked so the rescue team can gain entry.

 If you have a balcony, go to your balcony and wait for the emergency personnel to rescue you.
+Put a sheet out on the balcony to call the Fire Department’s attention to you.

 When you exit down the stairwell, do not linger in the lobby.
 Go straight outside to Beacon Street or exit out the back door to the parking lot.